Professional advice

 A psychologist working in California, Helen Irlen, wrote a paper describing symptoms similar to Olive Meares.
 Ms Irlen, named the effects as Scotopic Sensitivity or Irlen Syndrome.
 The syndrome was one in which reading is impeded by distortions of print.
 She reported that the distortions were positively effected if text was viewed through a coloured filter or overlay.
 Ms Irlen went further and established a protocol for screening for scotopic sensitivity and a system for dispensing coloured overlays as a result of the assessment.

-If you or your child is experiencing visual effects such as text wobbling, moving, flickering, blocking out, underlining, halo effects, head aches and/or a feeling of over brightness, then it would be useful to have an assessment in this regard.
+If you or your child is experiencing visual effects such as text wobbling, moving, flickering, blocking out, underlining, halo effects, head aches and/or a feeling of over brightness, then it would be useful to have a specialist optometry assessment.
+You can ask if your usual optician is able to offer this service, or follow this link to BABO who have a map of behavioural optometrists.

 Lazy Children

-Over the ten years or so that I have been an educational psychologist, I have had many children referred to as being lazy.
-My work as an independent psychologist working with a number of universities led me to assess numerous adults who had grown up thinking they were lazy.
-Over the years I must have had hundreds referred.
+I often see children who are referred to as being lazy.
+I have conducted many adults who have grown up thinking they were lazy.
 A whole sea of lazy children and adults, but the strange thing was that every single one had a specific difficulty of some kind.

 How about this for an alternative explanation.
 The child is keen and eager to please adults just like any other child.
 Writing/reading/planning/spelling or a complex mix or some or all takes huge amounts of cognitive resources.
 Yes, they can do these tasks, but it takes lots of mental energy; at some point they will be mentally exhausted.
 This is not visible like being physically exhausted.
 The mentally exhausted child stops work, or more likely slows down, begins to look around, perhaps chat a little.
 They get noticed, are warned and warned with threat of punishment, and finally may do some more work.
 This is not lazy, but indicative of a specific learning difficulty.